 Teaching Children about Money: Ages 4-13

-You don’t need to be an expert
+You don’t need to be a financial expert

-Consider an allowance – and Split It
+Consider an allowance – and split it up

 Set up a bank account